Quansight-Labs/free-threaded-compatibility/docs/debugging.md

   int
 ```

-Free-threading support on Cython relies CPython internals.
+Free-threading support in Cython relies CPython internals.
 In particular, Cython
 will generate code that in some situations includes an internal CPython header,
 `pycore_frame.h`.
 This header, in turn, includes another header `pycore_code.h`
 that makes use of `static_assert`, a construct defined in the C11 standard.
 This